tbwiik/Travelu/travelu/fxui/src/API-Methods.md

 - Inputs: `String destinationName`: Name of destination to get

-- Returns: `String`: The destination in [destinationList.json](/travelu/localpersistence/src/main/resources/travelu/localpersistence/data/DestinationList.json) with the inputted name as a string.
+- Returns: `String`: The destination in [DestinationList.json](/travelu/localpersistence/src/main/resources/travelu/localpersistence/data/DestinationList.json) with the inputted name as a string.

+Example of destination in DestinationList.json:
 ```json
 {
   "name": "Sweden",